How to visit the Pinnacles, Western Australia (2024 Updated)

 The Pinnacles Discovery Centre is located near the carpark area.
 The Centre has interpretative displays and more information about the pinnacles as well as other regional information.

 There’s also a souvenir shop, as well as picnic areas, toilets and gas BBQs.
-Note there is no cafe or restaurant at the Pinnacles.

 Tips for a Pinnacles day trip from Perth